AdoryVo/calendarize-webreg/README.md

-A tool to export your WebReg schedule to your calendars in one click.
+**Export your WebReg schedule to your calendars in one click!**

 ![Calendarized schedule screenshot](assets/screenshot-cropped-v1.png)

+Highlights:

 - Adds your classes as recurring events
 - Adds your finals as one time events